-Is the Unit a Caravan?
+Will the Replacement 'Unit' also be a Caravan?

-- 3.7 Section 29 (1) of the Caravan Sites and Control of Development Act 1960 ("The 1960 Act") defines a caravan as "... any structure designed or adapted for human habitation which is capable of being moved from one place to another (whether by being towed, or by being transported on a motor vehicle or trailer) and any motor vehicle so designed or adapted but does not include: - Any railway rolling stock which is for the time being on rails forming part of a railway system, or - b) Any tent." - 3.8 This definition was modified by Section 13(1) of the Caravan Sites Act 1968 ("The 1968 Act"), which deals with twin-unit caravans.
-Section 13 (1) permits with the definition: - "A structure designed or adapted for human habitation which: - a) Is composed of not more than two sections separately constructed and designed to be assembled on a site by means of bolts, clamps or other devices; and - ls, when assembled, physically capable of being moved by road from one place to another (whether by being towed, or by being transported on a motor vehicle or trailer), shall not be treated as not being (or not having been) a caravan within the meaning of Part 1 of the Caravan Sites and Control of Development Act 1960 by reason only that it cannot lawfully be moved on a highway when assembled." - 3.9 Section 13(2) of the 1968 Act further prescribes the following maximum dimensions for twin-unit caravans: - a) length (exclusive of any drawbar); 60 feet (18.288 metres); - b) width: 20 feet (6.096 metres); - c) overall height of living accommodation (measured internally from
+- 4.9 Section 29 (1) of the Caravan Sites and Control of Development Act 1960 ("The 1960 Act") defines a caravan as "... any structure designed or adapted for human habitation which is capable of being moved from one place to another (whether by being towed, or by being transported on a motor vehicle or trailer) and any motor vehicle so designed or adapted but does not include: - a) Any railway rolling stock which is for the time being on rails forming part of a railway system, or - b) Any tent." - 4.10 This definition was modified by Section 13(1) of the Caravan Sites Act 1968 ("The 1968 Act"), which deals with twin-unit caravans.
+Section 13 (1) permits with the definition:

+"A structure designed or adapted for human habitation which:

+- a) Is composed of not more than two sections separately constructed and designed to be assembled on a site by means of bolts, clamps or other devices; and - b) Is, when assembled, physically capable of being moved by road from one place to another (whether by being towed, or by being transported on a motor vehicle or trailer), shall not be treated as not being (or not having been) a caravan within the meaning of Part 1 of the Caravan Sites and Control of Development Act 1960 by reason only that it cannot lawfully be moved on a highway when assembled." - 4.11 Section 13(2) of the 1968 Act further prescribes the following maximum dimensions for twin-unit caravans: - a) length (exclusive of any drawbar); 60 feet (18.288 metres); - b) width: 20 feet (6.096 metres); - c) overall height of living accommodation (measured internally from the floor at the lowest level to the ceiling at the highest level): 10 feet (3.048 metres).

-- the floor at the lowest level to the ceiling at the highest level): 10 feet (3.048 metres). - 3.10 The Caravan Sites Act 1968 and Social Landlords (Permissible Additional Purposes) (England) Order 2006 (Definition of Caravan) (Amendment) (England) Order 2006 has now amended Section 13(2) of the 1968 Act to increase the maximum dimensions of a caravan to: - a) length (exclusive of any drawbar) 65.616 feet (20 metres); - b) width 22.309 feet (6.8 metres); - c) overall height of living accommodation (measured internally from the floor at the lowest level to the ceiling at the highest level) 10.006 feet (3.05 metres).
+- 4.12 The Caravan Sites Act 1968 and Social Landlords (Permissible Additional Purposes) (England) Order 2006 (Definition of Caravan) (Amendment) (England) Order 2006 has now amended Section 13(2) of the 1968 Act to increase the maximum dimensions of a caravan to: - a) length (exclusive of any drawbar) 65.616 feet (20 metres); - b) width 22.309 feet (6.8 metres); - c) overall height of living accommodation (measured internally from the floor at the lowest level to the ceiling at the highest level) 10.006 feet (3.05 metres). - 4.13 To be a caravan as so defined three tests must therefore be passed; the 'size test', the 'construction test' and the 'mobility test'.
+The proposed caravan will pass these tests, and will thus fulfil the statutory definition in every way.